illusion0001/illusion0001.github.io/_posts/2021-02-16-t1r-head-crash-bug-fix.md

 subtitles: "Is it a Head?
 Is it a bottle?
 No!
 It's a game bug.
 Solved by 2 bedroom coders.
 Part 2."
 categories: Patches
 tags: tlou ps4 patches
+banner: /assets/images/t1r-ps4-head-crash/t1r-head-banner.png
 ---

 Is it a Head?
 Is it a bottle?
 No!
 It's a game bug.

 Solved by 2 bedroom coders.
 Part 2.

 Your move.
 Naughty Dog.